 |State||Employment||Annual Mean Wage|

-Schools with Masters in Nutrition and Food Science in West Virginia
+Schools with Food Science Master in West Virginia

 |MPH: Nutrition||Liberty University Online||N/A|

-GradSchools.com offers Masters in Nutrition and Food Science in West Virginia
+GradSchools.com offers Masters in Nutrition in West Virginia

 Liberty University Online